 - (1) Typhoon Maemi struck Miyakojima Island with a central pressure 912hPa.
 An average wind speed of 38.4m/s and a maximum gust of 74.1m/s were recorded at Miyakojima meteorological station, which was the seventh largest in history.
-The observed wind direction showed a sudden change in wind direction of 120°. - (2) All the wind turbines on the island supplied by Micon, Enercon and Vestas were extensively damaged.
+The observed wind direction showed a sudden change in wind direction of 120°. - (2) All the wind turbines on the island manufactured by Micon, Enercon and Vestas were extensively damaged.
 Three of six turbines collapsed and the other three suffered destructive damage, whose blades were broken or the nacelle cover drooped. - (3) From wind tunnel test and numerical simulation, the maximum wind speed was estimated to be approximately 60m/s and the maximum gust to be 90m/s at the turbine sites. - (4) The maximum bending moment of the foundation of Nanamata wind turbine No.1 was larger than the ultimate bending moment causing the destruction of the foundation. - (5) The reason for the buckling and the collapse of the tower of Karimata wind turbines No.3 and 5 is that the maximum bending moment of the towers were larger than the ultimate bending moment.
 The maximum bending moment of wind turbine No. 4 was lower than the ultimate bending moment.
 This is why the wind turbine No.3 and No.5 were buckled and collapsed, but wind turbine No. 4 survived during the typhoon. - (6) Following points were learned and should be useful in wind turbine design in the future: a) the locked yaw can be slipped undesirably; b) the tenacity of the foundation is very low causing the easy destruction; c) some tower have its most weak part at its entrance door, which might cause undesired buckle and collapse of the tower.

-Very little help was provided by manufactures during the investigation of the accident.
-This made the understanding of the mechanism of the damages of the wind turbines during the typhoon.
-In Japan external force is strong, so it is necessary to evaluate the ultimate strength of the turbine in design process and it is important that the manufacturer provide data necessary to perform structural analysis and wind resistant design.
+In Japan external force is strong, so it is necessary to evaluate the ultimate strength of the turbine in design process and it is important that the manufacturers provide data needed to perform structural analysis and wind resistant design.